Rick Wilson (political consultant)

-Frederick George "Rick" Wilson (born November 21, 1963) is an American political strategist, media consultant, and author based in Florida.
+Frederick George "Rick" Wilson (born November 21, 1963) is an American political strategist, media consultant, pundit and author based in Florida.
 A former member of the Republican Party, he has produced televised political commercials for governors, U.S. Senate candidates, Super PACs, and corporations.

 Wilson was a frequent guest on political panel shows during the 2016 United States presidential election, where he denounced Donald Trump and his supporters.
 He was later a strategist for the Evan McMullin presidential campaign.
-Since Trump's election as president, Wilson has continued to be a critic.
-In 2018, Wilson released Everything Trump Touches Dies.
+Since Trump's first election as president, Wilson has continued to be a conservative Trump critic, authoring two books: Everything Trump Touches Dies (2018) and Running Against the Devil (2020).

 Early life and education

 Rick Wilson was born in Tampa, Florida, the son of an accountant and a housewife.
 According to Wilson, his parents were both "liberal Democrats" who later became Republicans.
 Wilson attended George Washington University.

 Career

 Wilson entered the political arena by campaigning for Connie Mack during the 1988 Florida Senate election.
-Later, he served on George H. W. Bush's campaign as Florida field director.
+Later, he served on the George H. W. Bush campaign as Florida field director.